World’s first automation framework for centrally managed white box switch-based open access networks.

 The disaggregated nature of open networks also means you can pick and choose the software you want to run on the switches.
 Pica8’s PICOS is purpose-built to handle the complexity of campus and access networks.
 If you want to run a different NOS on your data center switches, which have far different requirements, go right ahead.
 It’s totally your choice.

 Cost is the icing on the cake because with open switches, you’ll pay a small fraction of the price as compared to legacy vendors.
 Often the savings are large enough to replace a single legacy switch with two high-performance open switches, adding an additional “9” of reliability.
-The same goes for software.
-Cisco certainly isn’t going to sell you a full automation suite for $10 per switch per year.

 Future-Proofed and AI-Ready™